-Access the System Manager using a web browser and entering http://<FQDN >/SMGR, where <FQDN> is the fully qualified domain name of System Manager.
-Log in using appropriate credentials (not shown) and the Dashboard tab will be presented with menu options shown below.
+Access the System Manager using a Web Browser by entering http://<FQDN >/SMGR, where <FQDN> is the fully qualified domain name of System Manager.
+Log in using appropriate credentials (not shown) and the Home tab will be presented with menu options shown below.